Ahmed-Hamzah/Test-Generator/README.md

 - Start has a function 'setThingsUp' that stores the number of questions in each the files in a vector 'questions'.
 Member funtion 'mainMenu' takes in the chapter number which is passed into Generator.

 'headerFiles' contains 'header.hpp' and 'classes.hpp" which contain all the necessary libraries and header files.

-Contact me at ahmedhamzah2002@gmail.com if you'd like to share your thoughts.